-Kindergarten & 1st grade students are the leaders of the student body at CDSA.
+Kindergarten students are the leaders of the student body at CDSA.
 Concepts and skills that have previously been solidified by repetition come together in this classroom as the students enter a stage that Maria Montessori described as an "explosion of learning".
 Leadership skills and self-esteem also rise from success in building upon accomplishments, concepts, and skills such as concentration, independence, presentation skills, and problem solving.

-KINDERGARTEN / 1ST GRADE MONTESSORI CURRICULAR AREAS
+KINDERGARTEN MONTESSORI CURRICULAR AREAS

 - Mathematics

 - Language Arts

 - Science

-- Social Studies
+- Cultural Studies

 - Sensorial

 - Practical Life